AngularWizards/ng2-mouse-select/README.md

 #### Inputs

 `ensureSame`:`Array<string>` - array of properties.
-When defined, only those items are selectable, which have the same properties and the same value as the first selected item.
+When defined, only those items are selectable, which have the same properties and the same corresponding values as the first item that was selected.

 `clearOnUnselected`:`boolean` - default false.
 When true, selection is cleared also when user clicks on selectable but unselected items.
-Normally, selection is cleared as soon as the user clicks away from the selectable item(s).
+Normally, selection is cleared only when the user clicks away from the selectable item(s).

 `filter`:`{ allowSelectElements: boolean, thisElement: boolean }` - On default behaviour, selection is active on the document.
-However, often it is the case, that we want to exclude the selection directive on some items.
+However, sometimes we want to exclude the selection directive on some items, so that other directives can do their work.

 With `allowSelectElements:true` we say that the selection is enabled on all elements with `appAllowSelect` directive.
-Setting `thisElement:true` sets just the `app-selectFrame` as the area within which the selection is available.
-It does not exclude elements that were enabled with `appAllowSelect`.
+Setting `thisElement:true` sets just the `app-selectFrame` as the element on which the selection is available.
+Elements that were enabled with `appAllowSelect` get added to the list of element on which the selection gets started.

 `selectorColor` - Default yellow.
 Dynamically changeable.